Gemerin/Bookstore/README.md

-# Book Store Express App - Saskia Heinemann
+# Book Store Express App

 This is an Express.js application for managing a bookstore.
 It includes user registration, login, and various book-related functionalities like search and ordering of books.